Observers at the Kennedy Space Centre launch of Apollo II which carried three astronauts to the moon in 1969

 (76cm x 109cm x 2cm)

-All paintings are oil on canvas and unframed.
+All original paintings are oil on canvas and unframed – prints on canvas are available.

-The giant Saturn V AS-506 rocket launched Apollo 11 launched from Cape Kennedy on July 16, 1969, carrying Commander Neil Armstrong, Command Module Pilot Michael Collins and Lunar Module Pilot Edwin “Buzz” Aldrin into an initial Earth-orbit.
+The giant Saturn V AS-506 rocket launched Apollo 11 from Cape Kennedy on July 16, 1969, carrying Commander Neil Armstrong, Command Module Pilot Michael Collins and Lunar Module Pilot Edwin “Buzz” Aldrin into an initial Earth orbit.

-An estimated one million spectators watched the launch of Apollo 11 from the highways and beaches in the vicinity of the launch site.
+An estimated one million spectators watched from the highways and beaches in the vicinity of the launch site.
 Dignitaries included former president Lyndon B. Johnson with his wife and Vice President Spiro Agnew, the Chief of Staff of the United States Army, four cabinet members, 19 state governors, 40 mayors, 60 ambassadors and 200 congressmen.
 President Richard Nixon watched the launch from his office in the White House with his NASA liaison officer, Apollo astronaut Frank Borman.

 The launch was televised live in 33 countries, with an estimated 25 million viewers in the United States alone.
 Millions more around the world listened to radio broadcasts.